Hawaii Car Accident Settlement Process and Timeline

 You have two years to file a car accident lawsuit in Hawaii.
 Hawaii Code section 657-7 sets the statute of limitations for both personal injury claims (such as broken bones or a concussion) and personal property damage (such as damage to your car).

 Waiting for a jury to award you compensation for serious injuries can take months or even years.
 Trials take time and money, all the while you may be bed ridden with dwindling savings.
-If you need compensation for your injuries now, get a free claim review from an attorney experienced with obtaining fair settlements in Hawaii.
+If you need compensation for your injuries now, an accident attorney experienced with obtaining fair settlements in Hawaii can help..

 Contact a qualified attorney.